Bunjy1/P4-AppComp-Project/README.md

 # P4 Applied Computing Lab Project - 2758304H

 This is a package for P4 Applied Computing Labs, containing all work pertaining to my unsupervised machine learning (UML) data clean-up project.
 The project aim was to assess the usefulness in applying UML to clean-up of a 4D azimuthal electron diffraction dataset from a crystal lattice, with the majority of the project work using singular value decomposition (SVD) for clean-up and results appearing promising.
 Included are files containing the functions designed for the project with comprehensive docstring documentation, and example notebooks showing the mathematical basis and operation of each of the key functions.
-The package has been designed primarily for use on the UofG Juoyterhub server, but should function on other python platforms (eg. conda), with installation details listed below.
+The package has been designed primarily for use on the UofG Jupyterhub server, but should function on other python platforms (eg. conda), with installation details listed below.

 ## Contents